matrix-org/matrix-spec-proposals/proposals/xxxx-apake_authentication.md

 OPAQUE is the more modern protocol, which has the added benefit of not sending the salt in plain text to the client, but rather uses an 'Oblivious Pseudo-Random Function' and can use elliptic curves.

-*Bitwardens scheme can be mentioned here as well, since it does allow auth without the server learning the plaintext password, but it isn't a PAKE, but rather something along the lines of a hash of the password before sending the has to the server for auth, practically making the hash the new password, and as such it doesn't protect against a mitm.*
+*Bitwardens scheme can be mentioned here as well, since it does allow auth without the server learning the plaintext password, but it isn't a PAKE, but rather something along the lines of a hash of the password before sending the hash to the server for auth, practically making the hash the new password, and as such it doesn't protect against a mitm.*

 ## Security considerations

-Probably loads, though SRP and OPAQUE have had lots of eyes, I would assume.
+*Probably loads, though SRP and OPAQUE have had lots of eyes, I would assume.*

 This whole scheme only works if the user can trust the client, which may be an issue in the case of a 'random' javascript hosted matrix client, though this is out of scope for this MSC.